Imagine you are the placekicker on a college football team. Your team is getting into range to set up a game-winning field goal attempt.

 Question #1: What if my job isn’t so much to force or coerce performance as it is to create situations where people develop the confidence to set their talents free and pursue their potential to its full extent?

-Question #2: What if my job is really to prove to these kids how good they already are, how good they could possible become, and that they are truly capable of high-level performance?
+Question #2: What if my job is really to prove to these kids how good they already are, how good they could possibly become, and that they are truly capable of high-level performance?

 These questions come from a coach of a professional football team where millions of dollars are centered on winning games and champions…and they put relationships in front of results.
 They support the idea our focus as teachers and coaches should be on pouring everything we have into relationships with our students and athletes.